drehak/pandoc-to-markdown/examples/files/panda.md

 "That's not how the math works.
 The sums in the numerator would increase as well."

 "Oh... but I like my house."

+"Sorry, pal.
+From each according to his ability, to each according to his needs [see @becker1844; @blanc1851; later also @marx1875], as we say."